jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 	}
 	```

 1. Open **FactInformation.cs** in the "Models" folder and add the following statements above the ```ReadCommand``` property.
-These new commands enables facts to be marked as "Favorites."
-They also enables facts to be displayed on the app's tile when the tile is pinned to the Windows start screen.
+These new commands enable facts to be marked as favorites.
+They also enable facts to be displayed on the app's tile when the tile is pinned to the Windows start screen.

 	```C#
 	public ICommand ToggleFavoriteCommand